keboola/connection-docs/management/project/users/index.md

 ## Removing a User
 You may remove a user from a project by clicking the **Remove** button in the user list.
 The user will receive a notification email about being removed from the project.
-The removal is effective immediatelly.
-Any operations done from the moment of removal will be unauthorized, regardless of whether the use was currently logged in or not.
+The removal is effective immediately.
+Any following operations will be unauthorized, regardless of whether the use was currently logged in or not.
 Removing a user from a project has no effect on the data in the project; everything that particular user did in the project stays untouched.